 The IOG team is building Cardano as an inclusive, secure, and stable financial infrastructure.
 Cardano will not just be a transaction system.
 It wants to offer people alternative banking services.
 A decentralized identity will be an integral part of the solution, as people need this to interact with authorities and with each other.

-A lot of emphases is placed on a high degree of decentralization, as this is the feature that distinguishes the blockchain industry from conventional services.
+A lot of emphasis is placed on a high degree of decentralization, as this is the feature that distinguishes the blockchain industry from conventional services.
 Moreover, the security of the Cardano network is largely dependent on decentralization, as it grows along with the distribution of ADA coins.

 The team is committed to empowering people to own and make decisions about the infrastructure they use.
 This is a very complex technical problem.
 However, the team is on the right track and the Catalyst project proves that people can make decisions about the ecosystem without leaders.